 119 E. Water Street

 Phone: (513) 421-3131 ext.
 2660 (your message will be forwarded to Becky.)

 Sign up for our action alerts and email communications!

 Greater Cincinnati Area Action Alerts: firstname.lastname@example.org

 Greater Dayton and Northern Areas Social Justice Updates: email@example.com

 St. Francis Pledge Update (e-newsletter for Care for Creation information and updates): firstname.lastname@example.org

 Catholic Campaign for Human Development

-Are you an organization interested in potential CCHD funding?
+Are you a funded organization or an organization interested in CCHD funding?

 The State of Poverty in the Archdiocese